• Recipe Index

 • In a small bowl, add the certo (liquid pectin) and lemon juice.
 Stir.
 Set aside.

 • Grab the containers and fill with jam, leaving ½ inch of space from the top.
 This allows the jam to freeze and expand.
 This will prevent the jars from breaking.
 Add the covers.
+Use a wide-mouth funnel for less mess.
+Put on the lids.

 • Set the strawberry jam on the countertop for 24 hours.
 This allows the jam to seal and rest.